 You can earn miles with:

-Asia Miles and KrisFlyer are both useful programs for travellers in New Zealand, and we’d recommend that you choose to credit to either of these.
+Asia Miles and KrisFlyer are both useful programmes for travellers in New Zealand, and we’d recommend that you choose to credit to either of these.
 Etihad Guest is a good program for Virgin Australia redemptions, so they could be an option too.
-The redemption opportunities with Enrich are generally not as good value.
+Redemptions with Enrich are not good value.

 More information: our guide to buying miles with Etihad

-GroundLink is a point-to-point and hourly car service.
+GroundLink offer airport transfers in New Zealand.
 They offer standard and premium vehicle types.

-GroundLink have three earn options that may be of interest to New Zealanders:
+There are two earn options that may be of interest here at home:

 If you use promo code ‘SaveGL’ you’ll receive 10% off the cost of your ride.